Tuesday, February 13, 2024

 Salt

-Preheat the oven to 400°F. If you have a roast setting, use it now.
+Preheat the oven to 400°F. If you have a roast setting, use it.

-Have the pan you’re going to roast the chicken in ready on the counter or stove.
-Slick a tiny amount of oil in the pan and wipe any excess out with a paper towel.
+Have the pan you’re going to use ready on the counter or stove.
+Add a small amount of oil and wipe out any excess with a paper towel.

-Set a plate or platter large enough to hold the uncooked chicken next to the sink.
+Set a plate or platter large enough to hold the chicken next to the sink.

 Place a sheet of aluminum foil in the bottom of the sink.
-Put the chicken pieces on the foil, and drizzle with a little oil.
-Season generously with salt (unless pre-salted), pepper, garlic powder, and dried herbs.
+Put the chicken pieces on the foil and drizzle with a little oil.
+Season generously with salt, pepper, garlic powder, and oregano.
 Rub everything in with your hands to coat the chicken evenly.

-Transfer the chicken to the plate or platter next to the sink, then place the pieces into the roasting pan.
+Transfer the chicken to the plate or platter, then arrange the pieces in the roasting pan.

-Throw away the foil and wash your hands before touching anything else.
-The chicken should not have touched the sink; you can wash it to be sure, but all these steps are so the chicken does not touch the sink at all.
+Discard the foil and wash your hands before touching anything else.
+The chicken should not have touched the sink; these steps are to prevent that entirely.

-Put the pan in the oven and roast until the chicken is very, very crisp—45 minutes to an hour.
-I usually cook it for an hour because the result I want is extremely crisp, well-done chicken.
-I baste occasionally while it’s cooking, but I do not turn the pieces over.
+Put the pan in the oven and roast until the chicken is very, very crisp, 45 minutes to 1 hour.
+I usually cook it for a full hour because I want extremely crisp, well-done chicken.
+Baste occasionally, but do not turn the pieces.

 Friday, February 2, 2024